 3. Educational Transcripts for any relevant qualifications listed in your application form and the final certificates for any qualifications listed in your application form.
 Alternatively a Diploma Supplement will suffice if it contains a breakdown of all subjects taken for the duration of the course.

 4. Candidates whose qualifications are in foreign languages - please ensure all documentation is provided in its original language.
 You must also have these documents officially translated into English by a professional, registered translation company.
 Translations done by you, the applicant, are not acceptable.
 There are a number of such companies here in Dublin 1 who will do this for you.

 5. 1 passport sized photograph in JPEG format to be used on your student card (please do not send a copy of your passport or other ID)

 6. Non-EU applicants will need to provide a copy of their GNIB card showing a Stamp 4 EUFAM

-7. Verification of Status Required: In Employment - please provide a letter from your current employer on headed paper, signed and dated.
-Homemaker - Please provide a letter/statement signed by the Commissioner for Oaths confirming your current status.
-A form to complete the process is available here: https://www.springboardcourses.ie/pdfs/Declaration%20for%20Homemakers.pdf.
-Department of Social Protection - Please provide a recently dated letter confirming that you are on the live register detailing which payment you are in receipt of (alternatively your most recent post office receipt will suffice) or a letter confirming that you are signing for social insurance contribution credits.
+7. Verification of Status Required: In Employment - please provide a recently dated letter from your current employer on headed paper, signed and dated.
+Returner - Please provide a letter/statement signed by the Commissioner for Oaths confirming your current status.
+A form to complete the process is available here: https://springboardcourses.ie/pdfs/Declaration%20for%20Returners.pdf Department of Social Protection - Please provide a recently dated letter confirming that you are on the live register detailing which payment you are in receipt of (alternatively your most recent post office receipt will suffice) or a letter confirming that you are signing for social insurance contribution credits.
 Previously Self Employed - A letter from your accountant or revenue confirming that your business is no longer trading.

 This supporting documentation must be uploaded to www.springboardcourses.ie along with your application or within a few days of having submitted your application.